Pixelrobin/floop/README.md

 (Code from the [Getting Started](https://github.com/Pixelrobin/floop-gms/wiki/Getting-Started) page in the wiki)

 ## Compatibility
 Currently, floop was only tested on **Gamemaker Studio 2**.
-However, it was built with GMS1.4 compatibility.
+However, it was built with GMS 1.4 compatibility in mind.
 It _probably_ works, but not officially.
-GMS1.4 support is coming soon!
+GMS 1.4 support is planned.

 ## Installation
 wip!